All calculators

 • The review window covers the store set without relying on hero effort.

-• Exception-heavy stores do not crowd out clean packet review.
+• Issue-heavy stores do not crowd out clean record review.

-• The pilot expands only when coverage stays above the store count.
+• The pilot expands when coverage stays above the store count.